cedarcode/webauthn-rails/README.md

 [![Gem Version](https://badge.fury.io/rb/webauthn-rails.svg)](https://badge.fury.io/rb/webauthn-rails)

 **Webauthn-Rails** adds passkeys authentication to your Rails app with almost no setup.
-Built on top of the [Rails Authentication system](https://guides.rubyonrails.org/security.html) and following the [WebAuthn specification](https://www.w3.org/TR/webauthn-3/)
+Built on top of the [Rails Authentication system](https://guides.rubyonrails.org/security.html)
 , it ships with a generator that installs everything you need for a secure, passwordless login flow.
-Webauthn-Rails combines [Stimulus](https://stimulus.hotwired.dev/) for the frontend experience with the [WebAuthn Ruby gem](https://github.com/cedarcode/webauthn-ruby) on the server side—giving you a ready-to-use, modern, and future-proof authentication system.
+Webauthn-Rails combines [Stimulus](https://stimulus.hotwired.dev/) for the frontend experience with the [WebAuthn Ruby gem](https://github.com/cedarcode/webauthn-ruby) on the server side – giving you a ready-to-use, modern, and future-proof authentication system.

 ## Requirements